Computing the geometric endomorphism ring of a genus 2 Jacobian: Some numerical tests

 \subsection{Curves with small coefficients}

-To test how the algorithm performs on a ``random" genus-2 curve with small coefficients, we have run it on all models of the form $y^2=x^5+a_4x^4+a_3x^3+a_2x^2+a_1x+a_0$, where the $a_i$ are integers bounded by 10 in absolute value and $a_4 \geq 0$ (this restriction is imposed so as to avoid double-counting curves that only differ by an obvious hyperelliptic twist).
+To test how the algorithm performs on a ``random" genus-2 curve with small coefficients, we have applied it to all models of the form $y^2=x^5+a_4x^4+a_3x^3+a_2x^2+a_1x+a_0$, where the $a_i$ are integers bounded by 10 in absolute value and $a_4 \geq 0$ (this restriction is imposed so as to avoid double-counting curves that only differ by an obvious hyperelliptic twist).
 We give some statistics.

-\begin{itemize} \item Out of the $2139291$ models thus tested, $7239$ are singular and have been excluded from the computation. \item On average, testing for geometric irreducibility of a single Jacobian with our algorithm took less than $0.005$ seconds, and determining $\operatorname{End}_{\overline{\mathbb{Q}}}(J)$ took approximately $0.01s$. \item For $2130158$ of the remaining $2132052$ models, algorithm \ref{algo:Irreducibility} shows that the corresponding Jacobian is geometrically irreducible without potential QM.
+\begin{itemize} \item Out of the $2139291$ models thus tested, $7239$ are singular and have been excluded from the computation. \item For $2130158$ of the remaining $2132052$ models, algorithm \ref{algo:Irreducibility} shows that the corresponding Jacobian is geometrically irreducible without potential QM.
 In all cases choosing $B=59$ has been sufficient for this algorithm (that is, we have never computed $f_v(x)$ for a prime $v$ of $\mathbb{Q}$ of norm 61 or more). \item Using equations of Humbert surfaces, we have checked that $1885$ of the remaining models have a Jacobian which is not geometrically irreducible, and in each case have determined the minimal $n$ such that $J$ is geometrically $(n,n)$-isogenous to a product of elliptic curves.
 At this point, for 9 models we do not know yet whether $J$ is geometrically irreducible or not (hence we strongly suspect them to admit potential quaternionic multiplication). \item Using the method of theorem \ref{thm:CertifyQM}, the 9 remaining models have been proven to have a Jacobian with potential QM.
 Thus in all cases we have \textit{proved} whether or not $\operatorname{Jac}(C)$ is geometrically irreducible. \item Combining the previous results with the method of sections \ref{sect_Field} and \ref{sect:RM} we have computed the geometric endomorphism ring of all the curves considered.
 The results are summarized in the following table:

 \end{itemize}

 In the QM case, $Q_6$ denotes the unique $\mathbb{Q}$-quaternion algebra ramified at 2 and 3.
 The non-maximal order appearing in the next to last row is $\mathbb{Z} \oplus \mathbb{Z} \alpha \oplus \mathbb{Z} \beta \oplus \mathbb{Z} \alpha\beta$, where $\alpha^2=\beta^2=2$, $\beta\alpha+\alpha\beta=-2$ (to see that this is indeed an order in $Q_6$ it may be helpful to notice that $(2\alpha+\beta)^2=6$).